Reconyx Hyperfire 2

 We were disappointed that the Hyperfire 2 only has one threaded insert (on the bottom) instead of having two like the old cameras.
 This limits the versatility of a tripod or Slate River Mount.
 Also, the camera has a simple LCD screen for settings but lacks the internal viewer that many cameras come equipped with now.

 Without a doubt, the case design on the Hyperfire 2 is really solid but not groundbreaking.
 We do expect this camera to be able to work down to -20° Fahrenheit, so if that is a concern, the case design is still superior to Chinese-made cameras.
 However, when spending this amount of money, it would be really nice to have the bells and whistles that we see on other cameras (internal viewer and multiple 1/4" x 20 inserts).

 It's easy, simple, and arms in seconds.
-The Hyperfire 2 allows for the camera to only be armed during daylight, nighttime, or day/night; which is a nice upgrade from the old Hyperfire cameras.
+While the standard Hyperfire 2 does not offer programmable start/stop times during specific hours of the day, it does allow the user to select day, night, or both day & night operational periods.
 Another upgrade is the ability to use SD cards up to 512 Gigs.

 SD Card Storage Examples

 With a 16 Gig SD card and the camera taking 3 mpxl photos, the Hyperfire 2 could store 25,641 pictures on the SD card.